 Let’s start with the appetizer.
 Keep in mind, that your job as the writer is to be as descriptive as possible while luring in the customer.
 Do not compromise the integrity of your writing or of the menu item by doing a “cheap and dirty job.”
 Instead, take your time and think it through prior to writing.

-If the restaurant gives you,
+If the restaurant gives you:

-Then you can change it into,
+Then you can change it into:

-The abovementioned is but one example of how you can put a descriptive spin on a menu item using words and catch phrases to make it more appealing.
-Below you will see another example, only this time the menu item is a wine and desert pairing.
+This is but one example of how you can put a descriptive spin on a menu item using words and catch phrases to make it more appealing.

+Here is another example, only this time the menu item is a wine and desert pairing.
 Let’s say that you are pairing a desert wine with a cheesecake.
 The only desert wine offered by the restaurant is a Moscato d’Asti by the name of Saracco.

-The restaurant gives you,
+The restaurant gives you:

-You can change this to,
+You can change this to:

-Hopefully the above mentioned examples have made writing menu copy a bit easier for you.
-For more information on menu copy writing tips and the use of descriptive words you can take a look at menus of your favorite restaurants online.
+Hopefully the above examples have made writing menu copy a bit easier for you.
+For more ideas and tips, take a look at menus of your favorite restaurants.

 Create and save customized flash cards.
 Sign up today and start improving your vocabulary!